Hmm-1224/fraud-detection-in-atm-withdrawal/README.md

 API Endpoints
 Customer Management:
 GET /get_customer_id_by_name: Get customer ID by their name.
 GET /get_phone_number_by_name: Get customer's phone number by their name.
 GET /get_customer_details_by_phone: Get customer details using their phone number.

 Adding Customers:
 POST /add_customer: Add a new customer with their name, phone number, and face data.

 Updating Phone Number:
 POST /request_update_otp: Request an OTP to update the phone number.
 POST /update_mobile: Update the customer's phone number after OTP verification.

 Withdrawals:
 GET /request_otp_withdraw/<customer_id>: Request an OTP for withdrawal.
 POST /verify_otp_withdraw: Verify the OTP for withdrawal.
 POST /verify_face: Verify face data to authorize withdrawal.
 POST /withdraw: Complete the withdrawal process after successful verification.

-Important Notes
+IMPORTANT NOTES:
 Security: Ensure you change the app.secret_key in production for security purposes.
 Twilio Integration: Twilio credentials are required for OTP functionality.
 Face Recognition: Customer face data is stored and used for withdrawal verification.

-Limitations
+LIMITATIONS:
 This app uses SQLite for simplicity but should be migrated to a more scalable database in production.
 OTP and face verification are dependent on third-party services (Twilio and DeepFace) and may require internet connectivity.